isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2019-02-12-Oral-Answer-by-Senior-Minister-of-State-for-Law-Mr-Edwin-Tong-to-Parliamentary-Question-on-Foreign-Interference.md

 ---
-layout: post
-title: Oral Answer by Senior Minister of State for Law, Mr Edwin Tong to Parliamentary Question on Foreign Interference
+title: 'Oral Answer by Senior Minister of State for Law, Mr Edwin Tong to Parliamentary Question on Foreign Interference'
 permalink: /news/parliamentary-speeches/Oral-Answer-by-Senior-Minister-of-State-for-Law-Edwin-Tong-to-Parliamentary-Question-on-Foreign-Interference
-breadcrumb: Parliamentary Speeches
+breadcrumb: 'Parliamentary Speeches'
-collection_name: news

 ---

 12 Feb 2019 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)